mortendahl/mortendahl.github.io/_posts/2017-09-19-private-image-analysis-with-mpc.md

 ---
 layout:     post
 title:      "Private Image Analysis with MPC"
-subtitle:   "Training CNNs on Sensitive Data using SPDZ"
+subtitle:   "Training CNNs on Sensitive Data"
 date:       2017-09-19 12:00:00
 author:     "Morten Dahl"
 header-img: "img/post-bg-04.jpg"
 ---

-<em><strong>This post is still a work in progress; in particular, its concrete practically is yet to be seen from implementation experiments.</strong></em>

-<em><strong>TL;DR:</strong> in this blog post we take a typical CNN deep learning model and go through a series of steps that enable both training and prediction to instead be done on encrypted data.</em>
+<em><strong>TL;DR:</strong> we take a typical CNN deep learning model and go through a series of steps that enable both training and prediction to instead be done on encrypted data.</em>

 Using deep learning to analyse images through [convolutional neural networks](http://cs231n.github.io/) (CNNs) has gained enormous popularity over the last few years due to their success in out-performing many other approaches on this and related tasks.